rimstar.org Electrodes spinning around a tower - Always Positive Direction

 Experiments and Results from my Lab Book

-I first experimented with this device back in September or October of 1997 but am only now getting around to put it on this website.
+I first experimented with this device back in September or October of 1997.
 The device almost always moves in the direction of the positive electrode.

 I say almost always because there were a few times a few years ago, when it would start moving in one direction and then as the voltage was turned up, reverse itself.
 Once reversed, it would continue in the new direction.
 It is as if one force were at play until the voltage was high enough for another force to take precedence or take over.
 Unfortunately, I did not make any notes of which electrode was positive at the time and which direction it reversed into.
 The only thing I do recall was that it would always occur if and only if a specific electrode was positive (either the dome or the disk) but I can't recall which and can't reproduce it.